Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 As an NRI, you have the option to purchase any health insurance plans in India.
 This insurance can cover you, your family, or your parents.
 But, make sure to choose the term of the plan and comprehend the terms and conditions before you sign up.

-An Overseas Citizen of India (OCI) can buy medical insurance in India as per the prevailing terms and conditions.
+An overseas citizen of India (OCI) can buy medical insurance in India under the prevailing terms and conditions.

 You need to meet the requirements stated in section 6 of The Income Tax Act to be qualified as an NRI.